Tips to improve your immune system amid COVID-19

 Some foods that she suggested could give you a boost include fruits, vegetables, meats, dairy and beans.
 But eating healthy is just part of it.

-“Anytime we’re sick nutrition is very important.
+“Anytime we’re sick, nutrition is very important.
 Keeping active is very important.
 Hydration is also very important,” said Gohil.
-“Right now, since we are a lot more sedentary then we usually are, I would try to aim for at least 30 minutes of aerobic activity per day.”
+“Right now, since we are a lot more sedentary than we usually are, I would try to aim for at least 30 minutes of aerobic activity per day.”

 Another important thing to keep healthy is water.
 She suggests drinking at least two liters a day to keep you healthy and hydrated.